quadboston/Newton-Principia/contents/README.txt

         *..*
         <exegesis body>

-    The <exegesis body> is further separated to activity-areas:
+    The <exegesis body> is comprised of activity-areas.
+    Activity areas contain either activity-json or exeg's content.
+    Exegs's content is comprised with topic-anchors, and content-text between them.

+    Activity-json is indicated with "?" at the beginning.

         ¿       ( separates active areas )
-        ¦       ( separates topics, this is not ASCII "|" char )
+        ¦       ( separates topic-anchors, this is not ASCII "|" char )

-    The remaining text is a mix of LaTeX text and HTML.
+    The content-text is a mix of LaTeX text and HTML.
     Between HTML tags, there is an ordinary text which can have any characters except, obviously, LaTeX escape chars, except upper-level-exegs separators and except ordinary HTML-special chars: